 Management maintains disclosure controls and procedures ("DC&P") designed to provide reasonable assurance that information required to be disclosed in Greenlane's interim and annual filings is reviewed, recognized and disclosed accurately and in the appropriate time period.
-Management, including the CEO and CFO, carried out an evaluation, as of December 31, 2022, of the effectiveness of the design and operation of Greenlane's DC&P, as defined in National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings ("NI 52-109").
-Based on that evaluation, except as noted below with respect to Airdep, the CEO and CFO have concluded that the design and operation of Greenlane's DC&P were effective to ensure that information required to be disclosed in the reports Greenlane files or submits under Canadian securities legislation is recorded, processed, summarized and reported within the time periods specified.
+Management, including the CEO and CFO, carried out an evaluation, as of December 31, 2023, of the effectiveness of the design and operation of Greenlane's DC&P, as defined in National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings ("NI 52-109").
+Based on that evaluation, the CEO and CFO have concluded that the design and operation of Greenlane's DC&P were effective to ensure that information required to be disclosed in the reports Greenlane files or submits under Canadian securities legislation is recorded, processed, summarized and reported within the time periods specified.